Help — Langley Online Banking

 - If a check has an error, the image might not be available, depending on how the error occurred.

 Some check images may not be viewable due to incorrect account numbers or checks that are damaged during processing.
 Members who do not have Internet access can continue to request photo copies.
-There is a $2.00 fee for processing, however Premier members receive 10 free check copies per calendar year.
+There is a $2.00 fee for processing, however Active Rewards members receive 10 free check copies per calendar year.

 Yes, payments can be made on your credit card by using the transfer function.
 Transfers are made to the CRCD account + the last 4 numbers of your card.